josecoello21/Introduction_to_Scripting_in_Python/3_Python_Data_Analysis/Week_1/Dictionaries_Quiz.md

 # Dictionaries Quiz

 **NOTE:**
-- The function to question 7 can be executed in [CodeSkulptor3/Lists_Quiz](https://py3.codeskulptor.org/#user307_K8KeBlDtGG_2.py)
+- The function to question 7 can be executed in [CodeSkulptor3/Dictionaries_Quiz](https://py3.codeskulptor.org/#user307_K8KeBlDtGG_2.py)

-- The functions for the Practice Exercises for Lists can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_blOIbNEmnl_0.py)
+- The functions for the Practice Exercises for Dictionaries can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_blOIbNEmnl_0.py)

 ## Questions